Wittmaxi/enjoy.ai/frontend/README.md

 `npm start`

-- Scan the QR code from the app
+- Scan the QR code from the Expo app to build and start enjoy\.ai

 ## Structure
 The app consists of a very simple to use and intuitive base screen where the user can control the music and view all the information they need at a glance.